GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ![](/images/SetupjDataPortal/ResultsFiltered.png)
 <br>

+The **Filter** parameter excepts multiple expressions.
+Some key points:

+* This parameter is case insensitive
+* Brackets may or may not surround column names
+* Multiple expressions can be added using the keywords 'AND' or 'OR'
+* Terms can be compared using '<', '>', '<=', '>=', '<>' or '='

+For more information, see Microsoft's [DataView.RowFilter](https://learn.microsoft.com/en-us/dotnet/api/system.data.dataview.rowfilter){:target="_blank"}{:rel="noopener noreferrer"}.
+For more information about syntax and keywords, see [Expressions](https://learn.microsoft.com/en-us/dotnet/api/system.data.datacolumn.expression){:target="_blank"}{:rel="noopener noreferrer"}.

 ### Overriding a Connection

 With the **ConnectionOverride** parameter, a jDataPortal function can use a different Interject [Data Connection](/wPortal/Data-Connections.html) when accessing the Data Portal.
 Making the same Data Portal for different connections is redundant.
 This parameter makes it possible to host one Data Portal with many different possible connections and thus accommodate your unique reporting needs.

-To use, simply enter the name of the connection from the Portal site that you want to use:
+To use, simply enter the name of the connection from the [Portal site](https://portal.gointerject.com/DataPortals.html) that you want to use:

 ![](/images/SetupjDataPortal/ConnectionOverride.png)
 <br>